hyperledger/iroha/docs/source/maintenance/add_peer.rst

 — has a peer keypair (Ed25519 with SHA-2/SHA-3)

-**The account that is sending the transaction adding a peer must have a `root permission <../develop/api/permissions.html#root>`_ in their role - this must be set in the genesis block.**
+**The account that is sending the transaction adding a peer must have the `Can Add Peer permission <../develop/api/permissions.html#can-add-peer>`_ and to remove a peer —`Can Remove Peer permission <../develop/api/permissions.html#can-remove-peer>`_ in their role - this must be set in the genesis block. **

 Usage
 =====